Frank Riethmuller: Hybrid Teas

 Hybrid teas are shrubs with flowers high-pointed in the bud, opening to big scented double flowers, preferably recurrently.
 Riethmuller's 'Lady Woodward' came out in 1959.
 The deep pink 'Filagree' appeared in 1962; the dark red 'Denise McClelland' in 1964.

 Roger Mann reports a red hybrid tea called 'Showboat' grown at Turramurra: "Not sure if he ever registered or introduced it.
 It was a bit like 'Ena Harkness' in flower, but with an even weaker neck."
 'Showboat' may of course be identical to the rose registered as 'Denise McClelland.'

-The only Riethmuller hybrid tea known still to exist is 'Lady Woodward,' hanging by a thread in a couple of public collections.
-Despite its Pernetiana ancestry it has dark green laurel-like leaves, forming an elegant shrub entirely lacking in hardness or angularity.
+The only Riethmuller hybrid tea known still to exist is 'Lady Woodward,' available in a couple of public collections.
+Despite its Pernetiana ancestry it has dark green laurel-like leaves, forming a shrub lacking in hardness or angularity.
 The buds are long and pointed, with sepals extending beyond the bud.
 As the sepals separate, the buds show maroon, mahogany and burnt orange colour.
 The four-inch blooms – sometimes in clusters – have broad, veined, reflexed petals and yellow centres; they tend to look out rather than up.
-Very good tea scent.
 The blooms are light pink with a rich play of inner lights and shadows.
 Numerous big and stylish thorns start off pink to match the flowers, but turn berry red as they age.